MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseExport.md

 SQL authentication.
 Set the *AdministratorLogin* and *AdministratorLoginPassword* to the SQL administrator username and password.
 - ADPassword.
-azure_2 Active Directory authentication.
+Azure Active Directory authentication.
-Set *AdministratorLogin* and *AdministratorLoginPassword* to the azure_2 AD administrator username and password.
+Set *AdministratorLogin* and *AdministratorLoginPassword* to the Azure AD administrator username and password.

 This parameter is only available on nextref_database V12 servers.